Practitioners in Residence

 The Practitioners in Residence initiative promotes interactions between MSFS students and leading practitioners in international affairs in order to advance students’ professional development.
 Every year, leading professionals in global affairs are selected to be MSFS Practitioners in Residence.
 These Practitioners mentor students and offer career guidance and advice through activities such as skills clinics, seminars, and career sessions.

-As recognized experts in fields representing at least one of MSFS’s three academic concentrations (Global Politics and Security, Global Business and Finance, and International Development).
+As recognized experts in fields representing at least one of MSFS’s four academic concentrations (Global Politics and Security, Global Business and Finance, International Development, and Science, Technology, and International Affairs).
 Practitioners may also serve as guest lecturers in MSFS classes or as examiners for the spring MSFS final oral examinations.

 Practitioners are expected to hold a graduate degree and possess a distinguished record of professional achievement and/or exceptional community service.
 Each spring, members of the MSFS Curriculum Committee nominate potential Practitioner candidates who, if selected, serve a one-year term from the start of the following fall semester.